praclet/ctf_osint/challenges/level03/geoguessr2/geoguessr2.md

 `APT{94f1755fd09702dfade94d2e848150142c95bbbce4e866d754bb79d93d0a2fe9}`

 ## Hint
-Mountain in the background is a little famous, try to enumerate.
+The mountain in the background is a little famous, try to enumerate.
 We name things the way they look like to us. (query in French)

 "It is often difficult to wash them" (query in French)